danielsss/embed-viewer/README.md

 # embed-viewer

 The `embed-viewer` is used for converting XMind file to html and viewing pages via GitHub.
-It will scan all `*.xmind` file from you project automatically.
-After that, you will receive all `html` pages which `Github Pages` are going to deploy.
+It will scan the file of XMind type from your local `Git Repository` automatically.
+After that, you will receive a lot of `html` pages which `Github Pages` are going to deploy.

 # Demo